gogins/csound-webserver-opcodes/README.md

 Any Web page that needs to communicate with the running instance of Csound must include the `csound.js` script in the HTML `<head>` element.

-Please note, these methods are asynchronous, and all methods that return values are declared `async` so that that they can either be called asynchronously, or called synchronously using `await` inside an `async` function.
+Please note, these methods are asynchronous, but all methods that return values are declared `async` so that that they can either be called asynchronously, or called synchronously using `await` inside an `async` function.

+Also note, each webserver opcode can in general host any number of Web pages, _but only one Web page that embeds `csound.js`_.

 Naturally, all Csound API methods that destroy or create Csound, start or stop the performance, or configure Csound's audio or MIDI input or output